Hexrays/SXSW-2016_Notes/Transforming The Future/readme.md

 * gifting
 * thanking

-1. Every screen should be seemless
+1. Every screen should be seamless
     * the experience still stays in the phone
     * connector of all devices